Claim Settlement Ratio (OND 2018)

 Indian residents traveling to Singapore can carry up to INR 25,000 in form of Indian currency notes.
 On foreign currency including Singapore Dollars, there is no cash limit; provided it has been obtained from authorized money exchange and the traveller has receipt of the transaction.
 However, carrying amounts worth USD 5,000 or more, or foreign exchange in form of traveller’s cheques or bank notes worth USD 10,000 or more must be declared through Customs Declaration Form (CDF) while leaving India.

 Though carrying cash while traveling to Singapore might be a good idea, this cannot guarantee security in the event of any unforeseen medical or non-medical emergencies.
 A medical emergency can be costly in Singapore if it involves out-of-pocket expenses.
 Non-medical emergencies such as trip cancellation or loss of baggage/ passport can also prove expensive and the carry-along cash would not be enough under these circumstances.
 Hence, as a responsible traveller, it is wise to invest in a travel insurance that takes care of such unexpected events.
-Religare Health Insurance’s Travel Insurance for Singapore offers comprehensive coverage including medical and non-medical support, with flexible policy duration up to a maximum of 365 days.
+Religare Travel Insurance’s Travel Insurance for Singapore offers comprehensive coverage including medical and non-medical support, with flexible policy duration up to a maximum of 365 days.
 So, while you keep yourself updated about currency import regulations in Singapore, buy a travel insurance that takes care of any miscellaneous expenses.